Capitol Reef

 Capitol Reef is often treated as a park you simply drive through on the way between Bryce and Arches — but it is absolutely worthy of being its own destination.
 I regularly spend up to a week here and never run out of hikes to explore.

 What keeps me coming back is not just the scenery, but the feeling of the place.
 Fruita Campground sits right in the heart of the park beneath massive red cliffs and historic orchards.
+And the orchards are a distinct highlight— you can pick and eat fruit from the trees and depending on the time of year, you can enjoy apricots, cherries, apples, peaches, and pear.
 Picnic areas line the Fremont River.
 Trailheads begin just minutes away.
 It feels livable, welcoming, and surprisingly intimate for a national park.

 There’s a genuine friendliness here — from campground neighbors to the small staff at the Gifford House.
 It has a special, almost home-y energy that makes it easy to settle in and stay awhile.